hypernumbers/hypernumbers-manual/contents/indepth/permissions.rst

 In a traditional IT development, it is recommended to pre-determine the user access model before any programming begins.
 For spreadsheet users the development process is typically much more agile, iterative, incremental and fluid in nature; you do some ‘programming’, rearrange data and logic about the grid or sheets, add new layers, etc, etc.; then do some more ‘programming’.
 To add access control considerations into this process is quite challenging – especially if your previous security approach involved redmarking areas of the spreadsheet as “don’t touch” areas.

-In hypernumbers it’s easy to apply your access control model retrospectively.
+In vixo it’s easy to apply your access control model retrospectively.
 All you have to do is work on the functionality, business logic, templates etc. that will be used.
 When you’re satisfied with how the application works you can then start to consider users, groups of users, what they should get access to and what operations each user/user group will be allowed to perform.

 So, you’ve created your application page structure.
 On each page you’ve set your default page views, designed the layouts and included calculations,  wiki elements, forms, links, template create buttons etc. etc..
 And now you want to set up your user (groups) access model.

-The following approach is offered as a heuristic one that we at hypernumbers have found quite easy to follow as a retrospective solution.
+The following approach is offered as a heuristic one that we at vixo have found quite easy to follow as a retrospective solution.
 The steps involved are:

 #.
 List all the fixed pages and examples of instance pages (i.e. those to be created from templates using the create button) as the first column in a table.
 You should highlight instanced pages so as to differentiate them from fixed pages.
 #.
 Set out user groups as subsequent column headings.